krixgris/mssql.nvim/docs/Lsp-Settings.md

   isAlwaysEncryptedParameterizationEnabled = false,
  },

- --- NOTE: Formatting is not implemented in this plugin yet, so the following
- --- options will have no effect! format = {
+ format = {
   --- Should names be escaped, for example converting dbo.T1 to [dbo].[T1] useBracketForIdentifiers = false,